HaishengZhangR3/chat/examples/supplychain-webserver/README.md

 * `src/main/resources/static`, which defines the webserver's frontend
 * `src/main/kotlin/net/corda/server`, which defines the webserver's backend

-The backend controllers are defined in `server/src/main/kotlin/net/corda/server/Controller`:
+The backend has two controllers, defined in `server/src/main/kotlin/net/corda/server/Controller.kt`:

 * `StandardController`, which provides generic (non-CorDapp specific) REST endpoints
 * `CustomController`, which the user can extend to provide CorDapp-specific REST endpoints